Limited Availability ›

 Expand AllCollapse All

-1. Refer to the “Maintenance, Troubleshooting, and Schematics” section of the ET107 Weather Station Instruction Manual for procedural instructions.
+1. Refer to the “Maintenance and troubleshooting" and "Schematics of connectors” sections of the ET107 Weather Station Instruction Manual for procedural instructions.

 5. Wind speed, wind direction, solar radiation, temperature, relative humidity, and rain measurements are data parameters that are available.
 Typically, ETo is calculated by the software; however, it is possible for the ET107 to perform the calculation as well.